httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 5. Let binary_content be the result of Base 64 Decoding {{!RFC4648}} b64_content, synthesising padding if necessary (note the requirements about recipient behaviour below).
 6. Return binary_content.

-As per {{!RFC4648}}, Section 3.2, it is RECOMMENDED that parsers reject encoded data that is not properly padded, although this might not be possible in some base64 implementations.
+Because some implementations of base64 do not allow reject of encoded data that is not properly "=" padded (see {{!RFC4648}}, Section 3.2), parsers SHOULD NOT fail when it is not present, unless they cannot be configured to do so.

-Because some implementations of base64 do not allow rejection of encoded data that has non-zero pad bits (see {{!RFC4648}}, Section 3.5), parsers SHOULD NOT fail when it is present, unless they cannot be configured to handle it.
+Because some implementations of base64 do not allow rejection of encoded data that has non-zero pad bits (see {{!RFC4648}}, Section 3.5), parsers SHOULD NOT fail when it is present, unless they cannot be configured to do so.

 This specification does not relax the requirements in {{!RFC4648}}, Section 3.1 and 3.3; therefore, parsers MUST fail on characters outside the base64 alphabet, and on line feeds in encoded data.